maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 instantiated match.
 With only that change, we will evolve the system precisely the same way we used to.

-Note, in this case, we will automatically get a multiway system.
-In fact, the [match-all](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Options/EventSelectionFunction.md) version of it.
+Note, in this case, we will automatically get a multiway system&mdash;in fact, the [match-all](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Options/EventSelectionFunction.md) version of it.
 It is called match-all because it will match not only the spacelike sets of expressions but also branchlike and even timelike ones.